Foto: Karsten Sund/Naturhistorisk museum

-Nature diversity is the main theme for all research at NHM.
-This encompasses biological and geological research describing the diversity and variation in nature, and aims to explain the processes leading up to this diversity.
-The biological diversity, both in species and genes, and its distribution in nature is the object of studies in biosystematics.
-Part of the ecology discipline is concerned with the diversity of species and types of nature.
-Geologists study the diversity of minerals and rocks.
+Natural diversity is the main theme for all research at the Natural History Museum.
+This encompasses biological and geological research describing the diversity and variation in nature, and aims to explaining the processes creating this diversity.

 - Geo-Ecology research group (GEco)

 - Plant Evolution and DNA Metabarcoding (PET)

 - Integrative Systematics of Plants and Fungi Research Group (ISOP)

 - Frontiers in Evolutionary Zoology (FEZ)